 How to Answer

-“As a data analyst with financial background, I can say there are a few similarities between this industry and healthcare.
-I think the most prominent one is data security.
-Both industries utilize highly sensitive personal data that must be kept secure and confidential.
-This leads to 2 things: more restricted access to data, and, consequently, more time to complete its analysis.
-This has taught me to be more time efficient when it comes to passing through all the security.
-Moreover, I learned how important it is to clearly state the reasons behind requiring certain data for my analysis.”
+As a data analyst with a financial background, there are a few similarities between this industry and healthcare.
+The most prominent one is data security.
+Both industries utilize sensitive personal data that must be kept secure and confidential.
+This leads to more restricted access to data and, consequently, more time to complete its analysis.
+I’ve learned to be more time efficient when passing through all the security.
+Moreover, I understand how important it is to clearly state the reasons behind requiring specific data for my analysis.

-7. Have you earned any certifications to boost your career opportunities as a Data Analyst?
+7. Have you earned any certifications to boost your career opportunities as a data analyst?

 How to Answer

-“I’m always looking for ways to upgrade my analytics skillset.
-This is why I recently earned a certification in Customer Analytics in Python.
-The training and requirements to finish it really helped me sharpen my skills in analyzing customer data and predicting the purchase behavior of clients.”
+I’m always looking for ways to upgrade my analytics skillset, so I recently earned a certification in customer analytics in Python.
+The training and requirements to finish it helped me sharpen my skills in analyzing customer data and predicting the purchase behavior of clients.

-Technical Data Analyst Interview Questions
+Data Analyst Technical Interview Questions

-8. What tools or software do you prefer using in the various phases of data analysis and why?
+1. What tools or software do you prefer using in the various phases of data analysis and why?

 How to Answer

-“When it comes to data analysis tools, I can say I’m a traditionalist.
-That’s why, I find Microsoft Excel and Microsoft Access most useful.
-I feel truly comfortable working with those, and they’re available in almost every company out there.
-Moreover, you can achieve great results with them with the right training.”
+When it comes to data analysis tools, I’m a traditionalist.
+That’s why I find Microsoft Excel and Microsoft Access most useful.
+I feel genuinely comfortable working with those; they’re available in almost every company.
+Moreover, with the proper training, you can achieve excellent results with them.

 How to Answer

-As a data analyst, you don’t specifically need experience with statistical models, unless it’s required for the job you’re applying for.
+As a data analyst, you don’t specifically need experience with statistical models unless it’s required for the job you’re applying for.
 If you haven’t been involved in building, using, or maintaining statistical models, be open about it and mention any knowledge or partial experience you may have.

-10. Which step of a data analysis project do you enjoy the most?
+3. Which step of a data analysis project do you enjoy the most?

 How to Answer

-"If I had to select one step as a favorite, it would be analyzing the data.
+If I had to select one step as a favorite, it would be analyzing the data.
 I enjoy developing a variety of hypotheses and searching for evidence to support or refute them.
-Sometimes, while following my analytical plan, I have stumbled upon interesting and unexpected learnings from the data.
-I believe there is always something to be learned from the data, whether big or small, that will help me in future analytical projects."
+While following my analytical plan, I sometimes stumbled upon interesting and unexpected findings from the data.
+There’s always something to be learned from the big or small data that will help me in future analytical projects.